xebia-functional/pointgrid/README.md

 ## Usage

 * Open a new or existing Sketch document
-* Create an artboard object and set the layout settings in order to define the total width of the breakpoint, the number and the width of columns
+* Create an artboard object and set the layout settings in order to define the total width of the breakpoint, the number, and the width of columns
 * After selecting the artboard object, click `Plugins > point-grid-sketch-plugin`
-* Indicate the number of different breakpoint to create and where they will be located (below or on the right of the original)
+* Indicate the number of different breakpoints to create and where they will be located (below or on the right of the original)
 * For each new breakpoint, specify the width
 * The breakpoints should be created on the canvas